-4. DATA-DRIVEN ALIGNMENT
+4. Data-driven alignment

-The key to our approach is to first identify, using an informationtheoretic model, the most informative data elements and then match data sources that share these informative elements.
+The key to our approach is to first identify, using an information-theoretic model, the most informative data elements and then match data sources that share these informative elements.
 For example, in our case study of matching SBCAPCD and CARB schemas, since the source data is from Santa Barbara County, we expect that many of the columns in SBCAPCD will contain the word "Santa Barbara" (e.g., factory names, locations, addresses, etc.) However, only one column contains the word "Wingerden."
 Therefore, a random pair of columns from SBCAPCD and CARB that both contain the data element "Santa Barbara" are intuitively not as similar as if both columns contained the data element "Wingerden."
-Our model will automatically detect that "Santa Barbara" is less informative than "Wingerden" and will consequently assign a higher similarity to two columns that share only "Wingerden" rather than only "Santa Barbara".
+Our model automatically detects that "Santa Barbara" is less informative than "Wingerden" and will consequently assign a higher similarity to two columns that share only "Wingerden" rather than only "Santa Barbara."

-4.1 Information Theoretic Model
+4.1.
+Information theoretic model

-Informative elements are modeled in SIfT using an information theoretic measure called mutual information.
+Informative elements are measured in SlfT using an information theoretic model called mutual information.
 Similar columns are discovered using a clustering algorithm called CBC [9].

-In any clustering application, the critical step is representing the data such that elements group together according to our desired output.
-For example, if we want to cluster medical patients according to their possible diseases, we might represent them by their height, weight, age, gender, whether they smoke or not, etc.; we would not, however, represent them by their favorite board game or favorite movie since with this representation we would likely group patients according to their entertainment preferences.
+In any clustering application, the critical step is representing the data such that elements group together according to the desired output.
+For example, if we want to cluster medical patients according to their possible diseases, we might represent them by their height, weight, age, gender, whether they smoke or not, etc.; we would not, however, represent them by their favorite board game or favorite movie since with this representation we would likely group the patients according to their entertainment preferences.